sabof/svg-mode-line-themes/README.md

 short introduction.

 Three types of objects are used: widgets, rows and themes.
 Widgets correspond to bits of text which might have an individual style and on-click behaviour.
+Rows correspond to a number of widgets placed one after the other.
+Rows can be aligned to the left, right, or centered (the corresponding values of `:align` are 'left, 'right and 'center).
+Themes can contain one or more rows, a background and an overlay (A layer place on top of everything else.
+You'd probably want to make it semi-transparent.)

 Objects are implemented as plists and prototype inheritance is used.
 Each object has a `:prototype` property pointing to it's parent.
 Each object type also has a "namespace" - an alist (ex. smt/widgets).
-The prototype can contain a direct refference to an object, or a name of an object from the namespace.
+The prototype can contain a direct reference to an object, or a name of an object from the namespace.
 Ultimately each object of a certain type inherits from an "archetype" object contained within the corresponding namespace.